ouzkn10/ai-financial-market-assistant/README.md

 Intended Use
 This repository is intended as:

--a quantitative research prototype,
--a systematic trading framework demonstration,
--and a portfolio project for quantitative finance roles.
+a quantitative research prototype, a systematic trading framework demonstration, and a portfolio project for quantitative finance roles.

 It is not intended for live trading without further validation, transaction cost modeling, and execution-layer integration.